Anjli-cdhry/sec-insider-trading-ai-agent/README.md

 ## Project Overview
 This project is a FastAPI-based backend system that analyzes sentiment around SEC insider trading activity.

-It simulates:
+The system simulates:
 - Insider trading data (top trades by value)
-- Tweet sentiment for related tickers
+- Tweet sentiment for related stock tickers
 - AI-powered responses via a chat interface

 ---